 At a glance

-- Introduction to Generative AI for Art and Design: This workshop provides a foundation in the functionality, possibilities, and limitations of generative AI technologies.
+- This workshop provides a foundation in the functionality, possibilities, and limitations of generative AI technologies such as ChatGPT Images and Gemini Nano Banana Pro as well as Videogenerators like Runway.

 - Creative integration of AI into personal projects: Through visual experiments and supervised project work, participants explore how AI can be integrated into their own practice and research.